Phonics Blog

 He played pairs with me by picking up letters and identifying if two sounds matched.
 This way I could check that he knew phonetically all of the initial sounds of the alphabet.

 We had a treasure hunt where Ben found a small toy with my help by reading simple letter combinations in a series of staged notes.
-We wrote on the windows in a special rub-off chalk paint so I could see if he could sound out basic words and spell them.

 Using the phonics method I could discreetly assess Ben, see precisely what he was struggling with and plan his future needs.